BFF U-18 Football League

 The BFF U-18 Football League is the top level of the Bangladeshi football league system for youth players under 18 years old where youth teams of Bangladesh Premier League teams compete in.
 Established in 2022, it is administered by the Bangladesh Football Federation (BFF).

-The league replaces the BFF U-18 Football Tournament as the top tier youth football competition.
+The league replaces the BFF U-18 Football Tournament as the top-tier youth football competition.
 A total of 12 youth teams compete in a single league format.

 History

-In September 2022, Bangladesh Football Federation (BFF) inaugurated the first youth football league for the teams of country’s top tier football league, Bangladesh Premier League (BPL).
-The league consists of youth teams of Bangladesh Premier League sides with players under 18 years old.
+In September 2022, Bangladesh Football Federation (BFF) inaugurated the first youth football league for the clubs in the country's top-tier football league, the Bangladesh Premier League (BPL).
+The league is eligible for players under 18 years old.

 Format

 The teams would entirely feature U-18 players.
 The ten teams will play nine matches against each other in a single round league format.
 A total of 45 matches will be played.
 The teams occupying league table positions 1, 2 & 3 will be awarded Champions, Runner-up & Third place prize money.
 The league does not have a relegation system as of the first season.